ar6841/OtsuSegmentation/README.md

 # OtsuSegmentation
 An algorithm to highlight the different regions in an image.

+## Dependencies

+1. MATLAB Parallel Processing Toolbox, depeding on your systems bounds the default profile for the parallel pool can be 'Threads' or 'Processes'
+2. Image Processing Toolbox for 'imwrite' and 'imread'

 ## Usage

 1. To run the program, add folder containing “Segmentation_code.m” and the image files into the MATLAB path.